sineverba/bitly-php-api-wrapper/CONTRIBUTING.md

 $ composer fix-style
 ```

+If you use PhpStorm, you can check code coverage at [http://localhost:63342/bitly-php-api-wrapper/logs/clover/index.html](http://localhost:63342/bitly-php-api-wrapper/logs/clover/index.html)

 ## Exceptions

 - All exceptions thrown by code in this package MUST implement appropriate custom exceptions.